-This more recent publication is very popular with middle, primary-aged children and is useful at home and school to learn lots of true facts in an enjoyable, group way about our state.
-The poems are very West Australian and include poems about ANZAC Day, Aboriginal culture, James Stirling, Day of Trees, Mothers’ Day etc. All occasions we celebrate and a valuable resource.
-Many of the children who have enjoyed these poems now write their own.
+This more recent publication is very popular with middle-primary aged children and is useful at home and school as a means to enjoy learning lots of true fact about our state whether in a group or individually.
+The poems in this book are very 'West Australian' and include poetry about ANZAC Day, Aboriginal culture, James Stirling, Day of Trees, Mothers’ Day etc. All being occasions we celebrate in WA.
+They are a valuable resource.
+Many of the children who have enjoyed these poems within the classroom now write their own.

-DATE FOR OUR NEXT POETRY READING
+DATE FOR OUR NEXT POETRY READING:

 A POEM TO ENJOY

 The essence of the wheat-belt can fit within one’s hand.